kurlymeister/kurlylymeister.github.io/content/research/_index.md

 +++
-title = "research"
+title = "academic research"
-type = "research"
+type = "academic research"
 draft = false
 layout = "list"
 +++

-This is a list of research articles that I have summarised using ChatGPT.
+This is a list of research papers that I have summarised using ChatGPT.

 Please be careful - there could be mistakes.